jaydotkang/BunnyArduinoLibrary/libraries/BunnyLED/README.md

 ```

 ### Notes and Warnings
 Please note that the "update()" method need to be run in "loop()" function.
-Otherwise the callback function will not be invoked.